-Grade trends such as this are evaluated.
-A number of students have uneven year-by-year undergraduate records.
-The evidence of overall academic strength is more important and, in general, superior performance in recent rigorous academic work is of significance even though earlier grades were at a lower performance level.
+Grade trends such as this are evaluated often.
+Many students have uneven year-by-year undergraduate records.
+The evidence of overall academic strength is more important and, in general, superior performance in recent rigorous academic work is of significance, even if earlier grades were at a lower performance level.
 A short explanatory addendum to your personal statement is a good place to address such deficiencies.

 The two largest components that are considered in predicting an applicant's relative success in law school are the grade point average and the LSAT score.
 Though these are useful predictors, they are not the only factors the admissions committee will consider when reviewing your application.
-McGeorge reviews each application in its entirety giving consideration to every component.
-The admissions committee will take into consideration grade trends, leadership, volunteer and work experience, as well as, the personal statement, any addenda the applicant submits and the information included in letters of recommendation.
-All of these components assist the admissions committee in determining applicants' academic potential and propensity for success in law school.
+McGeorge reviews each application in its entirety, considering every component.
+The admissions committee will take into consideration grade trends, leadership, volunteer and work experience, the personal statement, any addenda the applicant submits, and any information included in letters of recommendation.
+All components assist the admissions committee in determining an applicant’s academic potential and propensity for success in law school.

 How much is JD tuition?